-Charles Holland from hosted telephony services provider VoiceHost and Thomas Holyfield and John Bennett of end point vendor snom team up to look at what could happen when you mix and match devices in a telecoms as a service deployment.
+Charles Holland from hosted telephony services provider VoiceHost and John Bennett of endpoint vendor Snom team up to look at what could happen when you mix and match devices in a telecoms-as-a-service deployment.

 Resellers want to ‘Mix and Match’ for a variety of reasons, a primary one is the greater margin they can secure.
 They need to meet price expectations and to be competitive, and experience says that ‘Mix and Match’ is good for the bottom line.
 This demonstrates an awareness of upfront costs but a lack of understanding of ROI and lifetime costs.